 Pedestrian injuries are much more common in towns than they are in rural areas, but they can also happen on country roads.
 Winding roads with poor visibility and high speeds provide the ideal conditions for a severe collision.

 Is it a Crosswalk Issue?

 Pedestrians who are hit by cars can suffer serious injuries.
-Since the human body cannot sustain the damage sustained by a collision with a moving vehicle (no matter how relatively small it is compared to other types), pedestrian accidents are often fatal.
+Since the human body cannot sustain the damage sustained by a collision with a moving vehicle (no matter how relatively small it is compared to other types), pedestrian-vehicle accidents are often fatal.
 The effect of thousands of pounds of metal will result in serious injuries, and you might sustain one or more of the following: